 2022 Web Design Do’s and Don’ts

-People visiting law firm sites are looking primarily for reliable information and reassurance that you’re the right people to help them with the issue they’re facing.
+Users are looking for reliable information and reassurance that you can help them with the issue they’re facing.

 Cartoon animations, puzzles, locked content, and other bells and whistles they can do without.